Help

 Welcome to the community, @Elizabeth_Murnane!

-However, if you already have a set of records that you need to link, you can do a one-time-only linking of your records by converting a text field (in table #2) into a linked record field that links to records (in table #1).
-The values in your field in table #2 must IDENTICALLY MATCH THE PRIMARY FIELD VALUE in table #1, in order for the linking to occur.
+2. If you already have a large set of records that you need to link, you can do a one-time-only linking of your records by converting a text field (in table #2) into a linked record field that links to records (in table #1).

 Got it — thanks for confirming and for that tip!